 Standing committees oversee the work of the association in such areas as judicial evaluations, delivery of legal services, legal education, and legal technology.

 The Task Force on Unauthorized Practice of Law (UPL) seeks out, identifies, and remedies injuries to the public and to the integrity of the profession caused by the unauthorized practice of law.

-Young Lawyers Division is for lawyers who are age 36 or under - or have been out of law school five years or fewer - and are an ISBA member.
+Young Lawyers Division is for lawyers who are 36 or younger—or have been out of law school five years or less—and are ISBA members.